-The role of computers in everyday life only increased over the years and the skills gap between technicians grew with it.
-In the early 2000s, managed IT services providers emerged to fill that gap.
+The role of computers in everyday life has only increased over the years, and the skills gap between technicians has grown with it.
+In the early 2000s, managed IT support services providers emerged to fill that gap.
 The presence of MSPs radically changed the break/fix model.
 In the new model, businesses began to experience proactive maintenance, scheduled maintenance, systems monitoring, and issue resolution on a more consistent basis.

-Automation and cloud computing have only increased these capabilities, and aspects such as remote monitoring have further modified the landscape to provide more efficient IT processes to companies at more affordable prices.
+Automation and cloud computing have only increased these capabilities, and aspects such as remote monitoring have further modified the landscape to provide more efficient IT processes at more affordable prices.

 What Are the Benefits of Managed IT Services?